lunauii/DRPT/README.md

 An app that lets you customize your Discord Rich Presence.

 ## Installation
+### Installer (recommended)
+- Download the installer from [the latest release](https://github.com/lunauii/DRPT/releases/latest) and complete the installation wizard.

+### ZIP File
-Unzip the ZIP file from [the latest release](https://github.com/lunauii/DRPT/releases/latest) and launch the DRPT.exe file from the folder.
+- Unzip the ZIP file from [the latest release](https://github.com/lunauii/DRPT/releases/latest) and launch the DRPT.exe file from the folder. <br>
-**DO NOT** move the .exe out of the folder; please keep it with the files that also came with the ZIP file.
+  - **DO NOT** move the .exe out of the folder; please keep it with the files that also came with the ZIP file.

 A shortcut will not be created automatically.
 You must create one yourself [manually](https://www.thewindowsclub.com/create-desktop-shortcut-windows-10).

 ## Usage
-**Pre-requisites: Discord App**
-Edit the text fields in the app and save changes to edit your Discord Rich Presence!
+wip

 ## Attributions